shon/shon.github.io/content/blog/exploring-outline.md

 Now figuring out how to make certain links friendly.
 For example `/s/guide/doc/sharing-LG2sGOLIpl` to `/s/guide/doc/sharing` without the id suffix.
 [Documentation](https://docs.getoutline.com/s/guide/doc/sharing-LG2sGOLIpl) does say that it works but my guess it doesn't.

-Here is the [script](https://gist.github.com/shon/247004a6bfbba47fe2cccbfcdf6fc394) if someone is interested
+Here is the [script and usage instructions here](https://gist.github.com/shon/247004a6bfbba47fe2cccbfcdf6fc394) if someone is interested

 Custom domain is available for about $240 per year, so I am skipping that.
 Also there is no option in the settings but it's manual process based on support request.
 I decided to skip it.